-That as Principal, and corporation of the State of , as Surety, are held as I and firmly bound unto the the amount of (\$), for the payment whereof Principal and Surety bind the successors and assigns, jointly and severally, firmly by these presents. emselves, their heirs s, executors, administrators, WHEREAS, Principal has by written agreement datedwith Obligee for , 20 entered into a contract in accordance with contract documents prepared by the Architect-Engineer, which is hereinafter referred to as "the Contract".
-Contract is by refer ence made a part hereof and NOW, THEREFORE, THE CONDITION OF THIS OBLIGATION is such perform the Contract and all changes thereof, and during the life of any guaranty of Principal shall fully secure and protect the Obligee from all liability and from all licosts, engineering fees and attorneys' fees made necessary or arising from the fair with all obligations assumed by Principal in connection with the performance of obligation shall be null and void; otherwise it shall remain in full force and effect.
-Surety hereby waives notice of any changes in the Contract, including extensions of Principal shall be and is declared to be in default under the Contract, Obligee having Surety shall, after notice of such default, reserve all rights against all parties, take entitled to payment of the balance of any monies due or to become due to such defort the work. or warranty required loss or expense of a cilure, refusal or neg the Contract and a confirme for the performed Obligate over and comple d under the Contract, and, if any kind, including all court glect of Principal to comply Il changes thereof, then this ormance thereof.
-Whenever gee's obligations thereunder, te the Contract and become A condition of this Bond is that the Principal shall faithfully perform in accordance the bid specification or Contract pursuant to Illinois Compiled Statutes 820 ILCS 13 ing wage clause provided in No right of action shall accrue on this Bond to or for the use of any person herein. or corporation other er than the Obligee named Signed and Sealed this day of , 20 ·
+That as Principal, and as corporation of the State of , as Surety, are held and firmly bound unto the PLEASURE DRIVEWAY AND PARK DISTRICT OF PEORIA, PEORIA, ILLINOIS, as Obligee, in the amount of (\$), for the payment whereof Pr incipal and Surety bind themselves, their heirs, executors, administrators, successors and assigns, jointly and severally, firmly by th iese presents.

+WHEREAS, Principal has by written agreement dated , 20 entered into a contract with Obligee for in accordance with contract documents prepared by the Architect-Engineer, which Contract is by reference made a part hereof and is hereinafter referred to as "the Contract".

+NOW, THEREFORE, THE CONDITION OF THIS OBLIGATION is such that if Principal shall promptly and faithfully perform the Contract and all changes thereof, and during the life of any guaranty or warranty required under the Contract, and, if Principal shall fully secure and protect the Obligee from all liability and from all loss or expense of any kind, including all court costs, engineering fees and attorneys' fees made necessary or arising from the failure, refusal or neglect of Principal to comply with all obligations assumed by Principal in connection with the performance of the Contract and all changes thereof, then this obligation shall be null and void; otherwise it shall remain in full force and effect.

+Surety hereby waives notice of any changes in the Contract, including extensions of time for the performance thereof.
+Whenever Principal shall be and is declared to be in default under the Contract, Obligee having performed Obligee's obligations thereunder, Surety shall, after notice of such default, reserve all rights against all parties, take over and complete the Contract and become entitled to payment of the balance of any monies due or to become due to such defined Principal in accordance with the progress of the work.

+A condition of this Bond is that the Principal shall faithfully perform in accordance with the prevailing wage clause provided in the bid specification or Contract pursuant to Illinois Compiled Statutes 820 ILCS 130/1 et. seq.

+No right of action shall accrue on this Bond to or for the use of any person or corporation other than the Obligee named herein.

+Signed and Sealed this day of , 20 0 //

+CONTRACTOR

-CONTRACTOR SURETY
+SURETY

-Contractor Firm Name Surety Name
+Contractor Firm Name

-By: By:
+Signature

+Title

+Surety Name

-Signature Attorney-in-Fact
+By: Attorney-in-Fact

-Title Resident Agent
+Resident Agent

-ATTEST:

 Corporate Secretary (Corporations only)